Blockbuster (retailer): Digital initiatives

+On January 5, 2007, Southern Stores Inc., one of Blockbuster's largest franchise operators in the United States, filed a lawsuit in federal court alleging that, by introducing Blockbuster Online and Blockbuster Total Access, the rental chain has undercut the group's franchise agreement.
 On August 8, 2007, Blockbuster announced that it had reached an agreement to purchase Movielink.
 According to the 8-K filing by Blockbuster, the total purchase price was $6.6 million.

-The Nordics

-Blockbuster streaming service is still active in Nordic Countries, offering both unlimited streaming and 48-hour rental of films online.
-Several Smart TVs have the Blockbuster app pre-installed out-of-the-box, and it is available on a variety of streaming devices such as Google's Chromecast.
-In 2020, the rights to the Blockbuster brand moved to Nuuday, and to SF Anytime AB in 2023.